Always up-to-date documentation is possible

 Once the previous steps are in place, updating documentation becomes a quick and simple task.
 For me, it also provides a sense of completion and satisfaction, knowing that a task has been properly finalized.

-Although the principles are universal, there is no single solution that fits every team in every situation—each approach has its own pros and cons.
-I discuss these in more detail in my upcoming book, Optimal Documentation: Useful, Up-to-Date, and Convenient, as well as on the first day of my Business and Systems Analysis Course, which takes place several times a year.
-There, I also provide more specific recommendations on how to find the best solution for your team.
+Although the principles are universal, there is no single right answer that works for every team in every situation — each option has its pros and cons.
+I cover these in more detail in my book Optimal documentation: useful, up to date, and convenient and on the first day of my Business and Systems Analysis Course, which I run several times a year.
+There, I also provide more specific recommendations for how to find the solution that best fits your team.

 I can confidently say that when these principles are consciously considered and implemented within a team, documentation becomes a valuable tool that you can always trust.
 In my projects, this is exactly the case!